HungryTurtleCode/htc_website/jekyll/_drafts/parallax-mountains.md

 position: fixed
 {% endraw %}{% endihighlight %} because we wanted them to remain still while we scrolled and only animate the elements within.
 However now we want everything to scroll, including the fixed position second section.

-The best way to acheive that is to make the whole app container fixed position (we have actually already done that above, sneaky huh?) and then translate3d the position of the app container at the same pace as the window is scrolling.
+The best way to achieve that is to make the whole app container fixed position (we have actually already done that above, sneaky huh?) and then translate3d the position of the app container at the same pace as the window is scrolling.
 That will give the visual sense that we are actually scrolling, while we are actually just translating the container at the same pace as the scrolling.

 {% highlight javascript linenos%}{% raw %}